ChrisHal/PTU2BIN/README.txt

   PTU2BIN <infile> <outfile> [<channel #>]

   <infile> must be in PTU format.
-If <outfile> has extension ".ibw" a Igor
+If <outfile> has extension ".ibw" an Igor
   binary file is written, otherwise a BIN file.
+The created file will contain data from one channel or the sum of data from all channels.
 For historical reasons, by default channel # 2 in the PTU file is evaluated.
-This can be overwritten by giving the number of the desired channel as the 3rd agument.
+This can be overwritten by giving the number of the desired channel as the 3rd argument.
-  Numbers <=0 indicate that all channels should be used.
+  Numbers <=0 indicate that all channels should be used, i.e. the photon counts of all channels will be summed together.
   To learn about additional options:
   PTU2BIN --help